Opportunities

 Internships

-Locust Projects is seeking interns who seek an in-depth learning experience towards the exhibitions, events, and development activities of a celebrated non-profit contemporary art organization.
+Locust Projects annually provides internships to current high-school and college-level students who seek an in-depth learning experience towards the exhibitions, events, and development activities of a celebrated non-profit contemporary art organization.
 Interns work directly with Locust Projects staff and contribute to the contemporary art community in Miami.
-Internships are unpaid.
 The best candidates will be undergraduates or recent college graduates, though high school internships are also available.
+High School Internships are unpaid.

 The focus of the internship is in one of three areas: